 Meridional heat transport in the atmosphere has not yet been accurately simulated in large numerical models (Manabe and Stouffer 1988; Washington and Meehl 1989; Stone and Risbey 1990; Manabe et al. 1991; Cubasch et al. 1993; Maier-Reimer et al. 1993; Manabe and Stouffer 1993).
-It is known that atmospheric meridional heat transport must be "flexible", i.e. highly sensitive to forcing, for although the radiatively forced meridional temperature gradient varies substantially with the seasons, the observed temperature gradient in mid-troposphere remains relatively constant in the course of a year (Stone 1978).
+It is known that atmospheric meridional heat transport must be "flexible," that is, highly sensitive to forcing, for, although the radiatively forced meridional temperature gradient varies substantially with the seasons, the observed temperature gradient in midtroposphere remains relatively constant in the course of a year (Stone 1978).
 Changes in the forcing are reflected as changes in the amount of heat fluxed poleward, while the resultant temperature gradient appears relatively insensitive to the forcing.
-One explanation of this effect was proposed by Stone (1978) and elaborated by Cehelsky and Tung (1991), the baroclinic adjustment mechanism.
+One explanation of this effect was proposed by Stone (1978) and elaborated upon by Cehelsky and Tung (1991): the baroclinic adjustment mechanism.
 Whenever the meridional temperature gradient exceeds a certain "critical" value, baroclinic eddies are enhanced and their effect is to reduce the temperature gradient.
 This negative feedback between baroclinic eddy heat flux and the meridional temperature gradient thus maintains the gradient at this threshold value.
 Stone found that a simple approximation for the threshold is the critical temperature gradient from a linear stability analysis of a two-layer model of the atmosphere.

-Several authors presented results which did not accord with Stone's theory, however.
+Several authors presented results that did not accord with Stone's theory, however.
 In their investigations of geostrophic turbulence, Salmon (1980) and Vallis (1988) used fully nonlinear models with many unstable waves and ran them to statistical equilibrium.
-They found that the ensemble average vertical shear was appreciably higher at equilibrium than the minimum critical shear from a linear stability analysis of the original zonal mean flow, a condition which they term "supercritical equilibration".
-Furthermore, implicit in Stone's mechanism is the assumption that the linearly most unstable wave performs the heat transport.
-Results from weakly nonlinear calculations (Hart 1981; Pedlosky 1981), fully nonlinear numerical simulations (Gall et al. 1979; Klein and Pedlosky 1986; Cehelsky and Tung 1991; Whitaker and Barcilon 1995), and observations (Gall 1976; Randel and Held 1991) have shown, however, that it is a longer, less unstable wave which dominates the heat transport at equilibrium.
+They found that the ensemble average vertical shear was appreciably higher at equilibrium than the minimum critical shear from a linear stability analysis of the original zonal mean flow, a condition which they term "supercritical equilibration."
+Furthermore, implicit in Stone's mechanism is the assumption that the linearly most unstable wave captured by his two-level model performs the heat transport.
+Results from weakly nonlinear calculations (Hart 1981; Pedlosky 1981), fully nonlinear numerical simulations (Gall et al. 1979; Haidvogel and Held 1980; Klein and Pedlosky 1986; Cehelsky and Tung 1991; Whitaker and Barcilon 1995), and observations (Gall 1976; Randel and Held 1991) have shown, however, that at high enough forcing a shift from the system's most unstable wave to a longer, less unstable wave occurs, so that this longer wave dominates at equilibrium.